YOUR DECISIONS AFFECT

 Katharina Engel

-ApexCloud.
-That's in the register — as a direct provider for risk analytics.
-I know ApexCloud.
-I recommended the cloud-first consolidation to the board eighteen months ago.
-ApexCloud EU-West was my call.
+ApexCloud is already in the register as a direct provider for risk analytics.
+I pushed the cloud-first consolidation to the board eighteen months ago.
+EU-West was my call.

 Amira Osei

-Then you need to see this.
 It's not just risk analytics.
 It's compliance reporting.
 Client reporting.
-Four of our seven critical services — through different routes we never traced.
+Four of our seven critical services, through routes we never traced.
 NexCore, Helix, two other sub-processors nobody audited.
-It's not in the register because we stopped at the first tier.
+We stopped at the first tier.

 Katharina Engel